 (4) In calculating a period of time for the purposes of these rules, the period beginning on 25 December in a year and ending at the end of 1 January in the next year is not to be counted.

-1.10 Extension and abridgment of time
+1.10.
+Extension and abridgment of time

 Unless the Corporations Act, the ASIC Act, or these rules otherwise provide, the Rules of the Supreme Court 1971 that provide for the extension or abridgment of a period of time fixed for the doing of any act or thing in relation to a proceeding apply to a proceeding to which these rules apply.